marco262/my_wiki/data/onednd/race/elf.md

 ***Keen Senses.*** You have Proficiency in the Perception Skill.

 ***Trance.*** You don't need to sleep, and magic can't put you to sleep.
-You can finish a Long Rest in 4 hours if you spend those hours in a trancelike meditation, during which you retain consciousness.
+You can finish a [[glossary:Long Rest]] in 4 hours if you spend those hours in a trancelike meditation, during which you retain consciousness.